 Ed McGowin, known for his Name Change project, has had more than sixty solo exhibitions including the Museum of Modern Art of the City of Paris and the Corcoran Gallery of Art in Washington, D.C.
 His work is in the permanent collection of the Whitney Museum of American Art, the Guggenheim Museum, the National Museum of American Art, and other private and public collections.
 More at Alabama Masters – Artists and Their Work, edited by Georgine Clarke (Montgomery: Alabama State Council on the Arts, 2008).

 In 2013, Miller Mobley became the youngest photographer to shoot a Time magazine cover.
 Mobley has taken photos for The Hollywood Reporter, Billboard, ESPN, Esquire, Wired, GQ, People, Garden & Gun, A&E, National Geographic Channel, Disney, Paramount, TV Land, YouTube, CNN, Discovery Channel, History Channel, NBC, SYFY, TLC and Fox Searchlight, among others.
-His website is here.
+Visit Mobley’s website for more about his work.

 Jim Neel is professor of art at Birmingham-Southern College and a sculptor.
 He was awarded a prestigious 2016 John Michael Kohler Arts Center Arts/Industry Residency, his second residency there, in order to create a large-scale installation piece titled Archeological Fragments.
 As a freelance photojournalist he covered the wars in Central America and the serpent handling holiness people of Appalachia.
 His work has appeared nationally and internationally in over thirty newspapers, magazines and hard cover publications including the Los Angeles Times Magazine, Oxford American, Esquire and Salvation on Sand Mountain by Dennis Covington.
-His website is here: https://jimneel.com/.
+Visit Neel’s website for more information.

 The performance and installation art of Paul Outlaw and partner Jennifer Catron has been recognized by Art in America, the Wall Street Journal, TIME, the New York Times, Hyperallergic, Vogue, Flavorwire and many other national media venues.
 Mobile Bay magazine wrote a feature on Outlaw (a Fairhope native) and Catron in 2014.

 Barbara Gillette Price came to Tuscaloosa with her husband, new art faculty Melville Price, in 1958.
 She received the BFA and MA in studio art from The University of Alabama.
 After her husband’s death, Price moved to Washington, D.C., and began a career of art education, advocacy and administration.
 In 1978, she was appointed Dean at Cranbrook Academy of Art in Bloomfield Hills, Michigan.
 In 1982, she accepted the position of Vice-President of Academic Affairs at the Maryland Institute College of Art in Baltimore, and in 1994 she was appointed President of Moore College of Art and Design in Philadelphia.
-More information about Barbara Gillette Price is here.
+Read more about Barbara Gillette Price on her website.

 Known as a master printmaker and “an inveterate promoter of graphic art in Alabama,” Scott Stephens, now Professor of Art and Chair at University of Montevallo’s Department of Art, works in large-format printmaking and historic photographic processes.
 His work has been recognized with a fellowship from the Southern Arts Federation/National Endowment for the Arts and two individual artist fellowships from the Alabama State Council on the Arts in 1992 and 2002.
 In 2006 Stephens was designated the Carnegie Foundation CASE Alabama Professor of the Year.
 More about Scott Stephens at Alabama Masters – Artists and Their Work, edited by Georgine Clarke (Montgomery: Alabama State Council on the Arts, 2008).